lorensen/VTKExamples/src/Cxx/Widgets/RectilinearWipeWidget.md

 Pressing keys 0-6 select the various wipe modes.

-For an alternative image comparison widget try the [Checkerboard widget]](Cxx/Widgets/CheckerboardWidget).
+For an alternative image comparison widget try the [Checkerboard widget](CheckerboardWidget).